41st Tank

 doesn’t it?
 Yes this is by far the most

 eventful New Year's Eve we ever spent; although it wasn't of our own choosing.
+On New Year's Day the task force supported by

 the combined firing of 12 artillery battalions and a few American P-47s